-If you don’t know where to start, don’t worry.
-We’ve got you covered.
+If you don’t know where to start, don’t worry — we’ve got you covered.
 Turn this into a fun family project that is sure to become a conversation starter in your home.

 Force yourself to narrow down your options — select just one sunset picture, use only one staged group photo, and then add a couple photos that allow you to relive your favorite memories of the trip.

-Use the Candid Photos
+Use the Candid Vacation Photos

 Don’t forget about all those candid shots.
 These are oftentimes the most striking and memorable photos.
 Everyone loves a photo of their significant other looking at them adoringly.

-As a parent, you’ll love the photos of your kid dancing with the band or playing in a water fountain, their faces lighting up when their favorite Disney character comes into the room.
+If you’re a parent, you’ll love the photos of your kid dancing with the band or playing in a water fountain, their faces lighting up when their favorite Disney character comes into the room.

 These are the photos that have memory and meaning behind it, and are the ones you’ll remember for years to come.
 In our opinion, photos that capture a genuine moment are also the very best type of vacation photos to have.